-One should always keep in mind, that for now, the EFRAG’s sustainability standards are still a draft and subject to change.
+One should always remember that for now, the EFRAG’s sustainability standards are still a draft and subject to change.
 However, the major standards will remain the same.
 The final version will be issued towards the end of 2022.

 We should mention that EFRAG’s work takes into consideration the already existing regulations and directives, such as the Sustainable Finance Disclosure Regulation (SFDR) (regarding the financial market), the EU Taxonomy, the Corporate Sustainability Due Diligence, and others.
 Moreover, EFRAG’s team took into account the existing international reporting standards and frameworks to align the requirements and include the best practices, among which we can mention the previous NFRD, GRI, TCFD (Task Force on Climate-Related Financial Disclosures) and many more.

 Ongoing negotiations between the European Parliament and Council to finalise the legislative texts of the CSRD will determine the date of the adoption of the ESRS standards.
-The date seems to be towards the end of 2022, which will mean that the concerned companies have to comply with the sustainability reporting standards in 2023 and their first publication the year after.
+The date seems to be towards the end of 2022 or early 2023, which will mean that the concerned companies have to comply with the sustainability reporting standards in 2023.

 In parallel to EFRAG’s sustainability standards, other standards are being developed, such as the ISSB’s sustainability standards IFRS-S1 and IFRS-S2.